Watch our video on swing trading techniques.

 When you’re swing trading, you’ll have a clear direction.
 Having that will tell you what swing trading techniques you want to use.
 Take our swing trade course.

-Learning swing trading techniques gives you tools.
-It's a great way to trade.
-Swing trading stocks when you can't day trade helps you make money.
-You get to bypass the PDT rule.
+Learning the right swing trading techniques gives you tools necessary to succeed.
+It’s a great way to trade when you can’t find the time to trade during the day.
+A key selling feature is that you get to bypass the PDT rule.